scenarioo/scenarioo/docs/contribute/Developer-Guide.md

     ```
     cd ~/scenarioo
     git pull
-    ./gradlew clean build test
+    ./gradlew clean build test war
     ```

-3. Refresh and build in your IDE (Eclispe or IntelliJ)
+3. Refresh and build in your IDE
+   * Eclipse
-   * choose "refresh" on all projects (in Eclipse!)
+     * choose "refresh" on all projects
-   * choose ">Gradle>Refresh all" on 'scenarioo' project, and if needed on all other projects
+     * choose "Gradle > Refresh all" on 'scenarioo' project, and if needed on all other projects
-   * if needed, choose ">Gradle>Refresh dependencies" (e.g. if some dependency is not found or automatic dependency management in turned off) on all server and example-data-generator projects.
+     * if needed, choose "Gradle > Refresh dependencies" (e.g. if some dependency is not found or automatic dependency management in turned off) on all server and example-data-generator projects.
+   * IntelliJ
+     * TODO: what is required?

 4. Generate the dummy test data:
-   * choose to run the `AllTests` JUnit test suite (Exlipse run configuration `scenarioo-docu-generation-example-all-webtest`) in project 'scenarioo-docu-generation-example`: this builds all dummy data of the 'wikipedia-docu-example' that you need for testing the Scenarioo web app (and running e2e tests later).
+   * Eclipse: choose to run the `AllTests` JUnit test suite (Exlipse run configuration `scenarioo-docu-generation-example-all-webtest`) in project 'scenarioo-docu-generation-example`: this builds all dummy data of the 'wikipedia-docu-example' that you need for testing the Scenarioo web app (and running e2e tests later).

 5. Start up the `scenarioo-server` in Tomcat (usually done in your IDE).